Poop Eating – Coprophagia

 Regardless of if the above are proven to be reasons why dogs eat poop, addressing a dog’s training, behavior, enrichment, nutrition, and special needs will only help you and your dog.

 I am often asked, “Can eating poop kill your dog?”
 No. It is not dangerous for a dog to eat poop.
 However, here are some foods that are dangerous for a dog to eat.

 Your dog can eat dog poop or cat poop as long as they are not eating a sick animal’s poop they are likely not going to get sick from it (in moderation.)

-Dining on a poopsicle once in a while isn’t going to kill your dog.
-However, it doesn’t mean we should allow or condone poop eating.
+Dining on a poopsicle once in a while isn’t going to kill your dog just like eating grass.
+However, it doesn’t mean we should allow or condone poop-eating.
 Especially if you like to kiss your dog!

 How To Stop A Dog From Eating Poop

-This is because as with Occam’ Razor/The Law Of Parsimony, we start with the simplest theory and the solution with the fewest assumptions
+This is because as with Occam’s Razor/The Law Of Parsimony, we start with the simplest theory and the solution with the fewest assumptions

 In addition, regardless of the behavior, with any behavior modification protocol or applied behavior analysis functional assessment we start with management (AKA, the antecedent arrangement).

 If your dog is allowed off-leash where there are brown land mines around, he’s going to dine on the brown gold all day long.
 To stop your dog from eating poop: